Reel-to-reel audio tape recording: Quality aspects

-Even though a recording on tape may have been made at studio quality, tape speed was the limiting factor, much like bit rate is today.
-Decreasing the speed of analog audio tape causes a uniform decrease in the linearity of the frequency response, increased background noise (hiss), more noticeable dropouts where there are flaws in the magnetic tape, and shifting of the (Gaussian) background noise spectrum toward lower frequencies (where it sounds more "granular") regardless of the audio content.
-An MP3 of a noisy rock band at a low bit rate will have many more artifacts than a simple flute solo at the same bit rate, whereas either on low-speed tape will have the same uniform background noise profile and high-frequency saturation (weakened high-end response).
-A recording on magnetic audio tape is linear; unlike today's digital audio, not only was jumping from spot to spot to edit time-consuming, but editing was also destructive—unless the recording was duplicated before edit, normally taking the same amount of time to copy, in order to preserve 75-90 percent of the quality of the original.
-Editing was done either with a razor blade—by physically cutting and splicing the tape on a metal splicing block, in a manner similar to motion picture film editing—or electronically by dubbing segments onto an edit tape.
-The former method preserved the full quality of the recording but not the intact original; the latter incurred the same quality loss involved in dubbing a complete copy of the source tape but preserved the original.
+Even though a recording on tape may have been made at studio quality, tape speed is the limiting factor, much like bit rate limits digital recording.
+Decreasing the speed of analog audio tape causes a uniform decrease in the linearity of the frequency response, increased background noise (hiss), more noticeable dropouts where there are flaws in the magnetic tape, and shifting of the (Gaussian) background noise spectrum toward lower frequencies.

+A recording on magnetic audio tape is accessed sequentially.
+Not only is jumping from spot to spot to edit time-consuming, but editing is also destructive—unless the recording was duplicated before edit, normally taking the same amount of time to copy, in order to preserve 75-90 percent of the quality of the original.

+Editing is done either with a razor blade—by physically cutting and splicing the tape on a metal splicing block, in a manner similar to motion picture film editing—or electronically by dubbing segments onto an edit tape.
+The former method preserves the full quality of the recording but not the intact original; the latter incurred the same quality loss involved in dubbing a complete copy of the source tape but preserved the original.

 Tape speed is not the only factor affecting the quality of the recording.
 Other factors affecting quality include track width, oxide formulation, and backing material and thickness.
-The design and quality of the recorder are also important factors, in many ways that are not applicable to digital recording systems.
-The machine's speed stability (wow-and-flutter), head gap size, head quality, and general head design and technology, and the machine's alignment (mostly a maintenance issue, but also a matter of design—how well and precisely it can be aligned) electro-mechanically affect the quality of the recording.
-The regulation of tape tension affects contact between the tape and the heads and has a very significant impact on the recording and reproduction of high frequencies.
-The track width of the machine, which is a question of format rather than individual machine design, is one of two major machine factors controlling signal-to-noise ratio (assuming the electronics have high enough S/N ratio not to be a factor), the other being tape speed.
-S/N ratio varies directly with track width, due to the Gaussian nature of tape noise; doubling the track width doubles the S/N ratio (hence, with good electronics and comparable heads, 8-track cartridges should have half the signal-to-noise ratio of quarter-track " tape at the same speed, 3 3/4 ips.)
+The design and quality of the recorder are also important factors.
+The machine's speed stability (wow-and-flutter), head gap size, head quality, and general head design and technology. and the machine's mechanical alignment affect the quality of the recording.
+The regulation of tape tension affects contact between the tape and the heads and has a significant impact on the recording and reproduction of high frequencies.
+Due to the cliff effect, all of these performance factors map more directly to quality in analog recordings than in digital.

+The track width is one of two major machine factors controlling SNR, the other being tape speed.
+S/N ratio varies directly with track width, due to the Gaussian nature of tape noise; doubling the track width doubles the SNR.
+With good electronics and comparable heads, 8-track cartridges should have half the signal-to-noise ratio of quarter-track " tape at the same speed, 3 3/4 ips.